 Fourth behavioral health provider leaving New Mexico

-The New Mexican reports that Valle del Sol is one of five Arizona nonprofits that began contracting with the New Mexico Human Services Department in 2013 to provide treatment for low-income New Mexicans.
-Three of the Arizona nonprofits have already left the state, and Valle del Sol's plans to leave have raised questions about how the behavioral health shake-up has affected Medicaid treatment in a state with some of the highest rates of poverty, suicide, drug overdoses and alcohol-related deaths.
+An Arizona-based provider of substance abuse and mental health services is leaving New Mexico, making it the fourth of five such nonprofits to withdraw from the state.
+Valle del Sol is one of five Arizona nonprofits that began contracting with the New Mexico Human Services Department in 2013 to provide treatment for low-income New Mexicans, The New Mexican reported.

 Add your comments below